Generalized maximum likelihood estimation of the mean of parameters of mixtures, with applications to sampling: Asymptotic Results and equivalent representations of GMLE estimators.

-\begin{theorem} Consider $G_\xi$ the distribution of $(\xi_1,\xi_2)$ as above.
-Let $\hat{G}_\xi$ be the GMLE based on iid $(W_{i1}, W_{i2}), \; i=1,...,n$ from the mixture $G_\xi$.
-Then $\hat{G}_\xi$ converges weakly to $G_\xi$. \end{theorem} \begin{proof} The proof follows from Kiefer and Wolfowitz (1956).
-Checking the conditions is standard, the identifiability condition is verified, e.g., by Karlis and Xekalak (2005). \end{proof}
+\begin{theorem} Let $G_\xi$ be the distribution of $(\xi_1,\xi_2)$ and let $\hat{G}_\xi$ be the GMLE based on iid $(W_{i1}, W_{i2}), \; i=1,...,n$. then $G_\xi$ is identifiable and $\hat{G}_\xi$ converges weakly to $G_\xi$. \end{theorem} \begin{proof} The proof follows from Kiefer and Wolfowitz (1956).
+Checking the conditions is standard, the identifiability condition is verified, e.g., by Karlis and Xekalaki (2005). \end{proof}